Tech Talk Ep.1 -The "Jimmy Page" Wiring Explained

 The switch works by simply flipping the signals of the pickups,in "Off" position, both of the pickup's leads are the same.
 The Bridge and Neck pickups are using the positive signal leads first and grounding the negative.
 When in "On" position, it flips the order.
 The Bridge uses the negative lead and grounds the positive, the Neck pickup uses the positive lead and grounds the negative.

-When a Humbucker is wired in "series" it means it is wired so that the two coils are as one,giving you one big coil with one big output.
+When a Humbucker is wired in "series" it means each coil is wired into the other one, giving you one big coil with one big output.
+The 4k Screw single coil “ground” gets connected to the 4k slug single coil “hot” creating a new 8k humbucker

-Series: The more output, the more string vibration your pickups can hear.
-So, it picks up more basses, more mids, and more everything.
+More is better.
+The more output, the more string vibration your pickups can hear.
+So, it picks up more basses, more mids, and more everything. who doesn't like more?

 There are over 21 different options you can make with this harness, including one giant Humbucker, or even a output kill option, when you use the parallel switch in bridge mode.
 Truly, with extensive experimentation opportunities. this is a must-have for every guitarist looking to customize and personalize your sound.
 It will give you a unique and amazing addition to your instrument collection.
 Check out our very own Jimmy Page Style harness below, it comes ready to drop into your Gibson with ease

-We need you help! how did you like this blog?
+We need your help! how did you like this blog?
 Click Here

 We take a lot of time making these blogs.
 So make sure to hit that like button and share this blog.
 The more likes these blogs get, the more we do them!